-All federally funded projects must complete appropriate NEPA and environmental screening processes, if required.
+Certain federally funded projects must complete appropriate NEPA and environmental screening processes.
 The level of review needed is related to the type of action and scope.
-Projects may require consultation with the Federal Transit Administration and the Department of Rail and Public Transportation.
+Projects may require consultation with FTA and DRPT.
 Please contact your program manager with any questions.
 Urban Recipients must apply for FTA funding through FTA's online system, TrAMS.